tarwn/lessthandot-hugo/blogs/content/posts/2015-02-19-bundling-with-the-requirejs-optimizer.md

 ## Results

-To work around the “localhost is crazy fast” issue, we can use Chrome to load sites with throttled connections (Dev Tools, Toggle Device mode with the phone icon, change the Network dropdown).
+To work around the "localhost is crazy fast" issue, we can use Chrome to load sites with throttled connections (Dev Tools, Toggle Device mode with the phone icon, change the Network dropdown).
 For these results I used the 3G option (100 RTT), which is only about 10% slower than the ping from my house to my personal website and at 750kbps, matches the type of shared bandwidth people might see if their company is keeping costs low and over-utilizing a cheaper internet connection.
 Improvements we make for our slower visitors only makes the experience that much better for our faster ones.

 ### Sample Site Results